chrisbrasington/chrisbrasington.github.io/morrowind/index.md

 Etria favored a slinder samurai sword and through either desturction magic or the use of oils, it was said to glow red hot as it would strike their foes down.

-But that was how Etria was - an oursider - and they wore it literally.
+That was who Etria was - an oursider - and they wore it literally.

 ![](img/etria2.jpeg)